New Hampshire Technology Readiness Data

 The SMARTER Balanced Assessment Consortium, in collaboration with the Partnership for Assessment of Readiness for College and Careers (PARCC) consortium, has developed a Technology Readiness Tool to support districts with planning for technology as they transition to next-generation assessments to be launched beginning in 2014.
 This new open source tool, which was in operation from February 2012 through July 2014, assessed current capacity and compares that to the technology that will be needed to administer the new online assessments in four areas-devices, device to tester ratio, network infrastructure, and staff and personnel.
 There will be a series of six data collection windows in which the tool will be open for updating of informaiton.
 The goal of the first data collection window is to collect easily-accessible baseline data.
 Data collection will occur once each spring and fall through 2014.
 All districts in New Hampshire will be requested to use the tool to assess technology readiness during each window.
 The data collected and reports provided by this tool will be valuable in developing district technology plans in future planning cycles.

 In support of this effort, the role of State Readiness Coordinator (SRC) will be assumed by the Office of Educational Technology.
-The Smarter Balanced Assessment Consortium (SBAC), along with the State Educational Technology Directors Association (SETDA), will communicate with and provide training and support to the state liaison as well as districts and interested stakeholders through an online portal, Assess4Ed.net.
+The Smarter Balanced Assessment Consortium (SBAC), along with the State Educational Technology Directors Association (SETDA), will communicate with and provide training and support to the state liaison as well as districts and interested stakeholders through the SETDA online portal.

 Training Tutorial on Updating Your Data in the Tech Readiness Tool This tutorial was produced by Missouri and shared with other states.
 It uses a real district and demonstrates how to use the tool to update your information.
 Note: The contact information in the video is for Missouri, not for New Hampshire.